Big, bigger, Phuket

 Shops, restaurants, massage parlours and entertainment options are everywhere.
 Large shopping centres like Central Patong and Jungceylon offer an overwhelming selection.

-If you just want to turn it up to 110% for consumption and hedonism, Patong might be the right choice.
+If you just want to turn it up to 110% for consumption and hedonism, Patong might be the best beach in Phuket for you.

 For most others, it’s enough to stop by for a bit of shopping or out of curiosity before retreating to somewhere quieter.

-Search for the best and cheapest hotels near Patong here (adlink).
+Search for the best hotels near Patong here (adlink).

 Freedom Beach – Paradise atmosphere away from mass tourism